Systemad/Dovecord-React/README.md

 To disable Docker in Visual Studio, right-click on the **docker-compose** file in the **Solution Explorer** and select **Unload Project**.

 ### Database Migrations
-InMemory Database is used by default in testing/debugging.
 For production, the project is configured to use InMemory database for production by default, but alternatively can be switched to PostgreSQL in appsettings.json.

 To use `dotnet-ef` for your migrations you need to cd into root of the project and run the following;